2026-06-14

 Getting a sense of price: rough ranges

 Prices vary a lot by salon, by the stylist's seniority, and by your hair length and the difficulty of the service, so the most accurate way is to confirm the exact figure before you book.
 As a general sense, a cut is usually the cheapest item, a perm or a basic dye costs more, and a bright color that involves bleach rises in both cost and time the longer your hair is.
 Many salons add a long hair surcharge, so if your hair is long, ask about it when you book.
-A clinic treatment can be done on its own or added on to a perm or color.
+A clinic treatment can be done on its own or added to a perm or color.

 For reference, Korean salons generally use fixed, posted pricing, and there is no tipping culture after the service.
 Extra charges are usually upfront items like a length surcharge or additional product, so it is worth confirming the total once before the work begins for peace of mind.